AFS Intercultural Programs: World War I publications

 The AFS recruits who joined the Service in late spring 1917, after Congress's declaration of war, were greeted by Piatt Andrew with a request: Would they forego ambulance driving for trucking supplies to the front?
 Eight hundred AFS recruits joined the camion service, including John Kautz, who published Trucking to the Trenches in 1918.

 After the war the Field Service produced three hefty volumes of writings from numerous AFS alumni, including excerpts from the previously published books above.

 Between the wars

 Following the Great War, the AFS became sponsors for the French Fellowships—graduate student scholarships for study in France and in the US—which were ultimately administered by the Institute of International Education and were precedents for the Fulbright Foundation exchanges.
 AFS also created an association for its veterans, publishing a bulletin, organizing reunions and contributing a wing to house its memorabilia at the Museum of Franco-American Cooperation in Blérancourt, France.

 World War II

 When World War II broke out, AFS reorganized its ambulance service, sending units first to France and then to the British Armies in North Africa, Italy, India-Burma and with the Free French for the final drive from southern France to Germany.

+2,196 men served in the AFS during World War II.
+Twenty-five were sons of World War I AFS drivers.
+While US Army officers were paid $75 to $105 monthly, AFS drivers as unpaid volunteers paid at least $390 each year to serve; basic equipment cost $150, and at least $20 each month for other expenses.
+Families deposited money at AFS headquarters, and volunteers withdrew funds from AFS cashers in the field.
+AFS encouraged sponsorship of drivers, and in August 1943 began providing a $20 monthly living allowance.
+AFS favored the Dodge WC54 4x4 ambulance; each cost $2000, usually paid by donation.

+Seventy AFS Ambulance Drivers assisted the efforts to liberate the Bergen-Belsen concentration camp in April and May 1945.